 In our time, you can often hear the phrase: "Why go to the temple?
 I have God in my heart!
 "It would seem that such a person can only be envied.
 Indeed, if you have God in your heart, then visiting the temple looks like something superfluous.
 But here the question arises: how much is this confidence grounded?
 Maybe God is in this other person in some other part of the body, for example, in the stomach?
 Or maybe the stomach itself became a god for man, according to the words of the apostle Paul:Their god is the womb(Phil.
 3, 19).

-But if a person is right, and his heart really became the abode of God, can one be sure that it is the true God, and not the one who tries to expose himself as God, not being such?
-This is what St. Theophan the Recluse is saying about this: "A man and a prayer book from afar are sensed by demons and flee far away from him so as not to receive a painful blow.
+But if a person is right, and his heart really became the abode of God, is it possible to be sure that this is the true God, and not the one who tries to expose himself as God, not being such?
+Here is what St Theophan the Recluse is saying about this: "Posters and prayer books from afar are sensed by demons and flee far from him so as not to receive a painful blow.
 Is it possible to think that where there is no fasting and prayer, is there already a demon?
 Can.
 Demons, settling in a person, do not always find their arrival, but they hide, in secretly teaching their master every evil ».
 In other words, a person can rest assured that he has become a temple of the Spirit of God, being a plaything of unclean spirits.

 Someone will say: "Behold, I fast and pray, only I do not go to the temple."
 One can answer this by saying that to pray and fast is a matter, of course, good and necessary, but in itself insufficient.

 If a Christian, though not leaving personal prayer, voluntarily withdraws from the temple worship, then, according to the holy fathers of the Church, this is an indicator of spiritual ill health.
 The Monk Varsonofi of Optina offers the following discussion on this subject.
-One holy father was asked: "Are there any true signs that you can tell if the soul approaches God or moves away from Him?
-After all, relatively ordinary items have certain signs - they are good or not.
-When, for example, cabbage, meat, fish begin to rot, it is easy to notice this, for spoiled products emit a bad smell, change color and taste, and their appearance indicates deterioration.
+One holy father was asked: "Are there any true signs by which you can find out whether the soul approaches God or moves away from Him?
+After all, relatively ordinary items have certain signs - whether they are good or not.
+When, for example, cabbage, meat, fish begin to rot, it is easy to notice this, for spoiled products emit a bad smell, change color and taste, and their appearance indicates a spoilage.